trolley/java-sdk/README.md

-# Payment Rails JAVA SDK
+# Payment Rails[^1] JAVA SDK

 A native JAVA SDK for the Payment Rails API

+[^1]: [Payment Rails is now Trolley](https://www.trolley.com/payment-rails-is-now-trolley-series-a), we'll be updating our SDKs to support the new domain during the first half of 2022.

 ## Installation